Copy and paste the below script into your own website or blog to embed this book.

 Many of Eichenwald’s recollections are drawn from his diaries, vivid and painstakingly kept records that helped sharpen his skills as a journalist.
 He raises important questions about the nature of memory, the revelations of brain science, and the profound mysteries of human perception.

 Ultimately, A Mind Unraveled is an inspirational story, one that chronicles how Eichenwald, faced often with his own mortality, transformed trauma into a guide for reaching the future he desired.
 Defying relentless threats to his emotional and physical well-being, he affirmed his decision to never give up, and in the process learned how to rise from the depths of despair to the heights of unimagined success.

-Advance praise for A Mind Unraveled
+Praise for A Mind Unraveled

 “A Mind Unraveled reads like a medical thriller, at times truly frightening but also deeply inspiring.
 This book will make me think differently as a doctor.
 Kurt Eichenwald is a tremendously talented writer.
 When you travel on his personal journey, it is pure gold.”—Sanjay Gupta, M.D., chief medical correspondent, CNN

 “This book absolutely floored me.
 It’s a medical mystery unlike any I’ve read before, with a propulsive narrative.
 Trust me, you won’t be able to put it down.”—Bryan Burrough, New York Times bestselling author of Barbarians at the Gate